|Page Type:||Trip Report|

 I then screamed WOOOOO!!! as loud as I could... less oxygen than I’m used to, was out of breath, and started to get teary-eyed as Tony came up behind me to summit too.
 After a couple short tears of joy, we gave each other a ‘bro-hug’, congratulating one another on getting it done, and I thanked him for helping me get up here.
 I was absolutely ecstatic… words can’t describe how happy I was at that moment.

-There are 2 things I do at every summit: (1) take a picture, (2) get a rock from summit.
-So, those were the first things I did… on the summit, there are a few roughly 5 foot boulders… the tallest of the 3 is what is the official true summit.
+One thing I must I do at every summit: take a picture!
+So, that was the first things I did… on the summit, there are a few roughly 5 foot boulders… the tallest of the 3 is what is the official true summit.
 So, I made sure I stood on top of that, and that’s where I took my picture (below).
 Then, I took the picture of Tony on the same spot.
 It’s too bad there was nobody else at the summit to take a picture of the both of us, but this worked…

 After getting my picture and a rock, I then signed the summit register - this was my 36th state highpoint completed.
 14 to go!